LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

   inference, this question is basically meaningless.
 In the case of languages with HM type inference, the question has been implicitly raised for four decades with the development of alternative ways of finding the source of inference conflicts.

-TODO ll: should this be in our response?
-Instead of google, point them to <names>: Ben will do this

-If the reviewer is indeed interested in the question of whether type systems help programmers---a question that this submission does _not_ ask---the recent OOPSLA literature contains several user studies.
-A simple Google query will suggest a short list of these publications.
+One recent example is SHErrLoc (Zhang et al. TOPLAS 2017).
+If the reviewer is indeed interested in the question of whether type systems help programmers---a question that this submission does _not_ ask---then see Hanenberg and Stefik's papers are a good starting point (e.g. ICSE 2014).

 > line 34: "then their compilers remove types and rely on the built-in
 > safety checks of the underlying language to catch any problems".
 This